 The Education Lecture started in 2014 with former Secretary for Education, Baroness Estelle Morris, presenting the first inspiring lecture.

 This was followed in 2015 with a wonderfully entertaining lecture from the Turner Prize winning artist, Grayson Perry CBE RA and again in 2016 with a fascinating lecture from the former Schools Commissioner for London, Sir Tim Brighouse.
-Finally, in 2017, we hosted a wonderful interview with choreographer and director Sir Matthew Bourne.
+In 2017, we hosted a wonderful interview with choreographer and director Sir Matthew Bourne and finally in 2018 we welcomed the director of the Museum of London, Sharon Ament.

-The trustees are pleased to announce that the 2018 Education Lecture on the 3rd July will be a presentation and conversation with Sharon Ament, Director of the Museum of London.
+On 3rd July, the 2018 Education Lecture was presented by Sharon Ament, Director of the Museum of London.

-Titled ‘Reimagining, reinventing and transforming the Museum of London’, the presentation again provides an opportunity to highlight the school’s specialism and commitment to the arts.
+Titled ‘Reimagining, reinventing and transforming the Museum of London’, the presentation provided an opportunity to highlight the school’s specialism and commitment to the arts.

 On Thursday 27 April 2017, we hosted our fourth annual Trustees’ Lecture.
 Sir Matthew Bourne OBE, widely hailed as the UK’s most popular and successful choreographer and director, will be in conversation with Sarah Crompton former Arts Editor-in-Chief and Dance Critic at The Telegraph.